-Lab-tested methods to raise oxytocin, and feel better about yourself and others.
+Lab-tested methods to raise oxytocin and feel better about yourself and others.

 Posted Nov 07, 2013

 But first, a short neuroscience digression: The effect of oxytocin, like other signaling chemicals in the brain, is more dependent on changes than on absolute levels.
 Oxytocin helps us respond appropriately to our social environment by changing its amounts in the brain second by second.
-So, rather than focus on oxytocin levels that are near zero, for most people without a positive social interaction, the better question is how can one increase their level of oxytocin when interacting with others and thereby increase empathy and compassion towards them.
+Rather than focus on oxytocin levels that are near zero, for most people without a positive social interaction, the better question is how can one increase their level of oxytocin when interacting with others and thereby increase empathy and compassion towards them.

 Another neuroscience digression: Because oxytocin is so ancient (a precursor can be traced back at least 400 million years to fish), natural selection has found ways to utilize it in both the brain and the body.
-Unlike almost every other neurochemical we make, animal studies have shown that the change in oxytocin after a social interaction as measured in blood reflects changes in oxytocin in the brain.
+Unlike almost every other neurochemical we make, animal studies have shown that the change in oxytocin after a social interaction as measured in the blood reflects changes in oxytocin in the brain.
 Thus, if an activity causes a spike in oxytocin as measured in the blood, a corresponding spike is likely occurring in the brain.
-It is brain oxytocin that is most responsible for effects on behavior, and blood oxytocin gives us a window into what is occurring in the brain.
+It is brain oxytocin that is most responsible for effects on behavior, and blood oxytocin gives us a window into what occurs in the brain.

 10. Listen with your eyes.
 Instead of being glued to an electronic device, give the person with you your complete attention.
 Watch their face and listen to what he or she is telling you.